 Cunning received three chemical engineering degrees at Iowa State – a B.S. in 1958, an M.S. in 1962 and a Ph.D. in 1965.
 He has risen to worldwide prominence in the field of exploratory, long-range fiber research.
 He spent 28 years with the DuPont Company working in research and development of different fiber types; and since 1991 has been president of Cunning & Associates, Ltd., which provides consulting services for the textiles research and development community.

 Cunning has maintained his connection with Iowa State over the years, from being awarded the College of Engineering Professional Achievement Citation in Engineering (PACE) award in 1988 to currently serving on the Iowa State University Foundation’s Board of Governors.
-Professional positions and affiliations he has held include serving on President Reagan’s Private Sector Survey of Government Management Practices; and serving as an adviser to the National Academy of Science and National Academy of Engineering.
+Professional positions and affiliations he has held include serving on President Reagan’s Private Sector Survey of Government Management Practices; and serving as an advisor to the National Academy of Science and National Academy of Engineering.

 Harper received a B.S. in chemical engineering in 1958, an M.S. in food technology in 1960 and a Ph.D. in food technology and bacteriology (with minors in chemical engineering and mechanical engineering) in 1963, all from Iowa State.